Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-makes-the-world-go-round.md

 ## CSS spinning world emoji

-As for `CSS` this is where the magic happens!
+As for `CSS`, this is where the magic happens!

-Let's start my making the body a display flex and [center everything with flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/).
+Let's start by making the body a display flex and [center everything with flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/).

 ```css
 body {